Skip to content

 The cleanest hotel split is Kotor 2 nights, Budva Riviera 2 nights, Lake Skadar or Podgorica 1 night, Žabljak 2 nights.
 In July and August, book the coast first.
 Kotor and Budva have the strongest demand and the tightest parking; Žabljak is smaller, so mountain rooms can also disappear during good hiking weeks.
 If you want fewer hotel changes, drop the Lake Skadar overnight and sleep in Podgorica instead.

 A car is what makes this exact itinerary work.
-Buses can link Kotor, Budva and Podgorica, but they do not solve Lovćen, lake viewpoints, Ostrog plus Durmitor in one week.
+Buses can link Kotor, Budva and Podgorica, but they don’t solve Lovćen, lake viewpoints, Ostrog plus Durmitor in one week.
 Before booking, read renting a car in Montenegro and choose a small or mid-size car.
 You want something easy to park and comfortable on narrow mountain roads, not a large SUV.

 The budget from €95 per person per day is a cautious shoulder-season floor for a shared car, modest hotels or apartments, simple meals and basic paid activities.
 Peak-summer coastal hotels can push the real number much higher.
 Montenegro uses the euro; keep cash for parking, small boats, rural cafes and monastery donations, even though cards are common in towns.